Revised Spring 2024

 5. Think about what you are doing.
 Most incidents are due to carelessness!

-Appendix 1: MidState Medical Center Protocol for the Management of Post-Exposure Chemoprophylaxis following Potential Occupational Exposure to Bloodborne Pathogens
+Appendix 1: Protocol for Potential Occupational Exposure to Bloodborne Pathogens

 • The student will follow guidelines as listed within the Quinnipiac University Student Exposure Control Plan for Bloodborne and Airborne Pathogens.